Privacy Policy

 Photo Storage

-When you attach a photo to a chat message, the file is uploaded directly from your device to a private Supabase Storage bucket hosted in the EU (Frankfurt), using a short-lived pre-signed upload URL generated by our backend.
+When you attach a photo to a chat message, the file is uploaded directly from your device to the chat-photos bucket using a short-lived pre-signed upload URL generated by our backend.
 The raw file does not pass through our application server during upload — your device sends the bytes straight to Supabase.

 Retention